Andrés Caro

-Andrés Carlos Caro Serrano (born 1 February 2004) is a Spanish footballer who plays as a central defender for Málaga CF.
+Andrés Carlos Caro Serrano (born 1 February 2004) is a Spanish footballer who plays as a central defender for Valencia CF Mestalla.

 Club career

 Born in Rincón de la Victoria, Málaga, Andalusia, Caro joined Málaga CF's youth setup in 2011, from hometown side CD Rincón.
 He made his senior debut with the reserves on 9 May 2021, coming on as a second-half substitute in a 3–0 Tercera División home win against CD Huétor Vega.

 Caro made his first team debut at the age of just 17 on 30 May 2021, replacing fellow youth graduate Juande late into a 3–0 home win against CD Castellón in the Segunda División championship.
+On 31 August 2023, he was loaned to Betis Deportivo Balompié for one year, with a buyout clause.

+Upon returning from loan, Caro was deemed surplus to requirements, and terminated his contract with the Albicelestes on 10 August 2024.